GaetanGiraud/php-framework-example/README.md

 ###### Custom table name

-To change the default ( set to the model class name ), add to your model the following declaration:
+To change the default table name ( set to the model class name ), add to your model the following declaration:

 ```php
 protected $_table = 'myTable';